Green River Lake WMA

 Regulations

-During the pheasant quota hunt period, pheasant quota hunt units closed to small game hunting for four consecutive days starting the third Friday in November.
-A person shall not hunt sandhill cranes within 100 yards of the normal summer pool level of 675 feet, east of the HWY 551 Bridge in the following embayments: Green River to the Snake Creek Boat Ramp; and Casey Creek to the HWY 76 bridge.
+During the pheasant quota hunt period, pheasant quota hunt units are closed to small game hunting for four consecutive days starting the third Friday in November.
+A person shall not hunt sandhill cranes within 100 yards of the normal summer pool level of 675 feet, east of Hwy.
+551 Bridge in the following embayments: Green River to the Snake Creek Boat Ramp; and Casey Creek to the Hwy.
+76 bridge.

 Directions & Description